-Mary Huztler: If natural gas and coal are so cheap right now, why do my power bills keep going up?
+Mary Hutzler: If natural gas and coal are so cheap right now, why do my power bills keep going up?

 Over the past several years there has been a leveling off of electricity demand growth, resulting in the United States having enough power plants to meet demand.
 However, subsidies and mandates given to renewable energy generators have increased costs by introducing expensive and redundant capacity into the grid.
 These factors, along with the premature retirement of existing coal and nuclear power plants, are putting upward pressure on electricity prices.